Failing or withdrawing from HACC

 There are six (6) major ways that withdrawing or failing classes affect your financial aid:

-1. You may have to repay some of the financial aid funds received for that term.
+- You will likely have to repay some of the financial aid funds received for that term.

-This usually occurs if you withdraw completely from HACC or if you receive all 'F' grades or a combination of 'F' and 'W' grades.
-When this occurs, the Department of Ed. requires schools to recalculate your financial aid.
+This occurs if you withdraw completely from HACC or if you receive all “F” grades or a combination of “F” and “W” grades.
+When this occurs, the U.S. Department of Education requires schools to recalculate your financial aid.
 As a result, the calculation may result in you owing a balance to the school and future aid may be cancelled.
 Until the balance is repaid, HACC will not provide your grades or transcripts nor will you be permitted to register for subsequent terms.

 The Office of Financial Aid Services cannot make this determination while you are in the office during the withdrawal process.
 The office must gather information from several areas of HACC and will inform you by mail if you owe a balance.